MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/update-containers.md

 As part of servicing Windows Server each month, we publish updated Windows Server Base OS container images on a regular basis.
 With these updates, you can automate building updated container images or manually update them by pulling hte latest version.
 However, this also means that Windows Server containers don't support Windows Update because they don't have a servicing stack like Windows Server.
 You can't get updates within a container like you do with Windows Server.
 Therefore, every month we rebuild the Windows Server Base OS container images with the updates and publish the updated container images.

+Other container images, such as .NET and ISS, will update their base OS container images, then rebuild and publish their containers on top of the updated images on a monthly basis.

 ## How to get Windows Server container updates

 We update Windows Server Base OS container images in alignment with the Windows servicing cadence.
 Updated container images are published the second Tuesday of each month, which we sometimes refer to as our "B" release, with a prefix number based on the release month.
 For example, we call our February update "2B" and our March update "3B."
 This monthly update event is the only regular release that include new security fixes.